Boeing 777: Design effort

-The 777 was the first commercial aircraft designed entirely by computer.
-Each design drawing was created on a three-dimensional CAD software system known as CATIA, sourced from Dassault Systemes and IBM.
-This lets engineers assemble a virtual aircraft, in simulation, to check for interference and verify that the thousands of parts fit properly—thus reducing costly rework.
+The 777 was the first commercial aircraft to be developed using an entirely computer-aided design (CAD) process.
+Each design drawing was created on a three-dimensional CAD software system known as CATIA, sourced from Dassault Systèmes and IBM.
+This allowed engineers to virtually assemble the 777 aircraft on a computer system to check for interference and verify that the thousands of parts fit properly before the actual assembly process—thus reducing costly rework.
 Boeing developed its high-performance visualization system, FlyThru, later called IVT (Integrated Visualization Tool) to support large-scale collaborative engineering design reviews, production illustrations, and other uses of the CAD data outside of engineering.
 Boeing was initially not convinced of CATIA's abilities and built a physical mock-up of the nose section to verify its results.
 The test was so successful that additional mock-ups were canceled.
-The 777 "was completed with such precision that it was the first Boeing jet that didn't need its kinks worked out on an expensive physical mock-up plane", which contrasted sharply with the development of Boeing's next new airliner, the 787.
+The 777 was completed with such precision that it was the first Boeing jetliner that did not require the details to be worked out on an expensive physical aircraft mock-up.
+This helped the design program to limit costs to a reported $5 billion.

-The program cost was US$5 billion.